skip to main content

 Registration Railway Management Certificate Program

-Our Railway Management Certificate Program (RMCP) was established in 2007 and has completed twelve successful iterations, providing education and enhancing the knowledge of more than 150 railway professionals across the industry.
+Our Railway Management Certificate Program (RMCP) was established in 2007 and has completed twenty successful iterations, providing education and enhancing the knowledge of more than 300 railway professionals across the industry.
 It is a residential course that consists of four modules, each administered as a one-week-long intensive unit including site visits.
 Each module is held at a different location relevant to the railway industry.
 Upon completion of all four modules, a Certificate in Railway Management is earned.

 During each week, critical and topical subjects are covered in a classroom setting with interactive discussions and field trips to aid learning.
 Field trips include railroad facilities, customers, suppliers, associations and agencies selected to enhance participants’ learning.
 Group project work applies learning and develops teamwork skills.